Elevation: 10,323 ft

 Climbing and access information for this peak is on Page 322 of the book.

-Northwest Face Route, Class 3, by Livingston Douglas
+Northwest Face, Class 3 by Livingston Douglas

-After an unsuccessful attempt at the southwest ridge of Freeman Peak (getting as high as 9,650-9,700 feet), and not wanting to go back to camp with my tail between my legs, I attempted the Northwest Face of Monument Peak.
+After an unsuccessful attempt at the southwest ridge of Freeman Peak (getting as high as 9,650-9,700 feet), and not wanting to go back to camp with my tail between my legs, I attempted the northwest face of Monument Peak.
 It had been calling me all morning.
 It looked so close and appeared to be doable.

 I descended 700 vertical feet down a rotten, steep gully on the South Side of the Southwest Ridge of Freeman Peak.
 Here, I reached the upper basin of the North Fork Kirtley Creek drainage.
 I crossed the small inlet stream above the unnamed lake in this basin at about the 9,000-foot contour line.